Serving Montgomery County including Abington, Pennsylvania; Abington Bed Sore Attorney

 Skilled Abington Bed Sore Attorney

-If you have a loved one in an Abington or Montgomery County nursing home, you should know that your loved could be at risk of bed sores.
-It is advisable to secure an Abington bed sore attorney in case you notice a bed sore begin to develop.
+If you have a loved one in an Abington, PA, or Montgomery County nursing home, especially for elder care, you should know, first of all, that your elderly loved could be at risk of bed sores; therefore, it is advisable to secure an Abington bed sore attorney before a bed sore or fall, or other negligence occurs.
 Bed sores, also known as pressure sores, are a very serious concern in many Abington and Montgomery County nursing homes.
-Once a bed sore develops, if it is left untreated, it will develop into a serious medical problem and may even lead to death.
+Most noteworthy, once a bed sore develops, if left untreated, it could become a serious medical problem and may consequently lead to death.

 Call Brian P. Murphy, Esq. for a free consultation.
 Mr. Murphy devotes his practice to nursing home neglect cases and handles many actions involving bed sores.
 Mr. Murphy handles cases throughout Abington and Montgomery County, NJ.

 Bed sores are a serious condition.
 Pressure-induced wounds create bedsores.
 Constant pressure on certain body parts wears skin down.
 Nursing homes and other care facilities have a responsibility to frequently turn residents and keep them positioned so that they are not lying on one body part for too long.
 Pressure ulcers (bed sores) begin as small reddened areas about the size of a coin; consequently, without proper attention and care, these small wounds have the potential to develop into large deep wounds.

 Bed sores develop on certain areas of the body including: